Schalltech/honeycomb-tutorials/tutorials/getting started/create an application/README.md

 <img src="https://raw.githubusercontent.com/Schalltech/honeycomb-tutorials/master/tutorials/getting%20started/create%20an%20application/images/create-app-4.png">

 #### Step 6: Add a micro app to the page layout
 The new page is now displayed in the admin screen.
 To configure the page layout, select the "Layout" tab.
 The layout tab contains two sub tabs, Configuration and Preview.
-The configuration tab is used to edit the page layout.
+The Configuration tab is used to edit the page layout.
 You can view the changes made to the layout in the Preview tab.

 For the purpose of this tutorial, we want to add a label to the layout and display the text "Hello World!" within the page.
 First we need to add the page layout snippet to the configuration.
 This section of the configuration is the same for all pages and is the root of a pages configuration.